Desilo/liberate-fhe/README.md

 # Welcome to Liberate.FHE!

 Liberate.FHE is an open-source Fully Homomorphic Encryption (FHE) library for bridging the gap between theory and practice with a focus on performance and accuracy.

-Despite significant advancements in fully homomorphic encryption (FHE), the utilization of modern computing resources, such as GPU acceleration, remains limited.
-Additionally, the accuracy of homomorphic computations often falls short of theoretical expectations.
-To address these shortcomings, Liberate.FHE adopts a practical engineering approach, refining existing formulations to enhance FHE performance and accuracy.
-Leveraging these advancements, a new FHE library is developed.

-Liberate.FHE supports multi-GPU operations natively, and its Application Programming Interface (API) is designed to be simple by employing the most widely used presets.
+Liberate.FHE is designed to be user-friendly while delivering robust performance, high accuracy, and a comprehensive suite of convenient APIs for developing real-world privacy-preserving applications.

+Liberate.FHE is a pure Python and CUDA implementation of FHE.
+So, Liberate.FHE supports multi-GPU operations natively.

 The main idea behind the design decisions is that non-cryptographers can use the library; it should be easily hackable and integrated with more extensive software frameworks.

 Additionally, several design decisions were made to maximize the usability of the developed software: